What to look for when buying a stall bar

 Stall bars, aka wall bars, swedish bars, or swedish wall bars, are simple in principle but vary widely in construction between manufacturers.
 Here are some things to consider:

-Rung Shape - Especially important for gymnastics and fitness training, the ergonomics of the rung allow for a stronger grip over a longer period of time without fatigue.
-Larger rungs are stronger but strain the users grip strength quickly.
+Rung Shape - Especially important for gymnastics and fitness training, the ergonomics of an oval (ovoid) rung allow for a stronger grip over a longer period of time without fatigue.
+Larger round rungs are stronger but strain the users grip strength quickly, due to "hand pump".
 By making the rungs an ovoid shape, we've found a balance between rung size and comfort.
 The flat faces also make a more comfortable surface to lean on during stretching and hanging exercises.

 Rung Attachment - Some stall bars secure the rungs with glue, which can break free and allow the rung to spin.
 This may not be a big issue with Schroth therapy but in gymnastics it is of course necessary to have a very secure rung.
 Ours are screwed to the unit through the back of the vertical rails, so they cannot spin.

 Horizontal Crossbars - Most other wall bars may attach via brackets, which limits your wall anchoring options to only the bracket locations, leading many people to have to build their own backing boards to mount the wall bar to.

 When choosing a stall bar for Schroth scoliosis physical therapy: